Eli Timoner: Health issues and death

 In July 1982, Timoner was paralyzed on the left side of his body by a sudden stroke at age 53.
 At the time, he ran two miles a day, played tennis, and maintained a healthy diet.
 He spent the rest of his life walking unsteadily with a cane.

 Timoner was admitted to the hospital in January 2021 with breathing issues.
 As his health declined, he made the decision to end his own life under California's End of Life Option Act.

 Returning home in February 2021, Timoner began a state mandated 15 day waiting period.
 He died on March 3, 2021.

 Documentary film

 Timoner's youngest daughter, filmmaker Ondi Timoner, began documenting her father's life in February 2021 as his health began to fail following a hospitalization.
 The resulting film titled Last Flight Home, had its premier at the Sundance Film Festival in January 2022.
-Following Sundance, MTV Documentary Films acquired the worldwide rights to Last Flight Home and is planning to release it theatrically in the fall of 2022.
+Following Sundance, MTV Documentary Films acquired the worldwide rights to Last Flight Home and released it theatrically in the fall of 2022.